Terabit-Ethernet/Understanding-network-stack-overheads-SIGCOMM-2021/README.md

    ```
 ## 2. Getting the mapping between CPU and receive queues of NIC
 The default RSS or RPS will forward packets to a receive queue of NIC or CPU based on the hash value of five tuples, leading performance fluctuation
 for different runs.
 Hence, in order to make the performance reproducible, we use `ntuple` instead to steer packets to a specific queue/CPU.
-The setup script is covered by th
+The setup script is covered by `network_setup.py`.
+The only thing you need to do is to get the mappiing between CPUs and receive queues.

+The following instruction is for Mellanox NIC, which may be okay to extend for other NIC as well.
+We will use IRQ affinity to infer the mapping.
+The assumption here is there is a one-to-one mapping among receive queue and IRQ as well.

 ## Authors
 * Shubham Chaudhary